Quick start: find a similar planet in SpaceEngine

 2) The Editor is not finished yet, so it doesn’t allow you to edit all parameters, and it may have some glitches.

-But you still may quickly adjust the main parameters such as orbit radius (SemiMajorAxis), planet Albedo and atmosphere Greenhouse effect to achieve the desired temperature on the planet; change its radius and mass to adjust surface gravity; change atmosphere model, and change some procedural landscape forms (read the next chapter for more details).
+But you can still quickly adjust the main parameters such as orbit radius (SemiMajorAxis), planet Albedo and atmosphere Greenhouse effect to achieve the desired temperature on the planet; change its radius and mass to adjust surface gravity; change atmosphere model, and change some procedural landscape forms (read the next chapter for more details).

 Let’s consider the parameters of our planet Char that we changed while playing with the Editor.
-We changed its atmospheric greenhouse effect to make it warmer, changed snow caps altitude, atmosphere model and color hue, and played with procedural surface parameter.
+We changed its atmospheric greenhouse effect to make it warmer, changed snow caps altitude, atmosphere model and color hue, and played with the procedural surface parameter.
 We could also make it ringless by deleting the Rings tag from the script and adding NoRings true (see below for details).
 Finally, our planet script should look like this:

 And the planet itself appears in the game like this:

-You may make any type of planet/moon/asteroid in the same way (find with Star browser and export with the Planet editor).
+You may make any type of planet/moon/asteroid in the same way (find with the Star browser and export with the Planet editor).
 You may add code for other objects to the same script file (actually, it’s recommended to have a single script file for your whole planetary system).
 It is also useful to let SpaceEngine generate some parameters automatically, like cloud layers for gas giants.
 This is also described in the next chapter.